Biloxi Medical Malpractice Lawyer

 - Failure to monitor—A physician who fails to monitor the condition or recovery of a patient could easily miss warning signs of complications, especially those that worsen rapidly.
 For example, a patient who develops a dangerous blood clot following surgery could die without timely detection and treatment.

 If you or your loved one is the victim of medical malpractice, you do not have unlimited time to file a lawsuit.
 For community hospitals, the statute of limitations is one year, and for private hospitals, the statute of limitations is two years making it important to contact a Biloxi medical malpractice lawyer as soon as possible.

 Requirements For a Claim

 Prior to filing a medical malpractice claim, you should speak with a skilled lawyer.
 An experienced attorney can explain that to prove medical malpractice, you must show that you and the defendant had a doctor-patient relationship, that the defendant acted negligently and that the negligence caused you actual harm.
-To establish negligence, you or your Biloxi medical malpractice attorney must show that the defendant deviated from the standard of care for the medical community and, in doing so, caused you injury.
+To establish negligence, you or your Biloxi medical malpractice attorney must show that the defendant deviated from the standard of care for the medical community and, in doing so, caused your injury.

-Mississippi Medical Damage Caps
+Are There Medical Damage Caps in Mississippi?

 The cap for noneconomic damages in medical malpractice cases is $500,000.
 Therefore, if a jury finds the doctor or hospital guilty of medical malpractice, the maximum amount of compensation you can receive for pain and suffering is $500,000.
 This cap does not apply to past medical expenses, future medical bills, lost wages or reimbursement for any limitations on your ability to earn a living because of the medical mistake.